-- For proper footnote form, refer to the UALR Department of Art website, or to Barnet’s A Short Guide to Writing About Art, which is based on the Chicago Manual of Style.
+- For proper footnote form, refer to the UA Little Rock Department of Art website, or to Barnet’s A Short Guide to Writing About Art, which is based on the Chicago Manual of Style.
 MLA style is not acceptable for papers in art history.

 - Allow time to proofread your paper.
 Read it out loud and see if it makes sense.
-If you need help on the technical aspects of writing, use the University Writing Center (569-8343) or On-Line Writing Lab. https://ualr.edu/writingcenter/
+If you need help on the technical aspects of writing, contact the University Writing Center at 501-569-8343 or visit the Online Writing Lab at https://ualr.edu/writingcenter/

 - Ask your instructor for help if needed.

-For further information and more discussions about writing a formal analysis, see the following.
-Some of these sources also give a lot of information about writing a research paper in art history, that is, a paper more ambitious in scope than a formal analysis.
+For further information and more discussions about writing a formal analysis, see the following sources.
+Some of these sources also give information about writing a research paper in art history – a paper more ambitious in scope than a formal analysis.

 M. Getlein, Gilbert’s Living with Art (10th edition, 2013), pp. 136-139 is a very short analysis of one work.